senrabc/keepatodo.com/README.md

 Advantage Human (bad tennis pun)?

-The advantages to using a text file based TOD are:
+The advantages to using a text file based TODO are:

     1. Your TODO items will get versioned right along with your code.
     2. Your TODO list will always be human readable, ala Unix Philosophy.